onkarbhojane/SmartLearnAI/README.md

 ### 🧠 RAG (Retrieval-Augmented Generation)

-SmartRevision uses advanced RAG technology to provide accurate answers:
+smartLearnAI uses advanced RAG technology to provide accurate answers:

 1. **PDF Chunking**: Documents are split into semantic chunks
 2. **Embedding Generation**: Each chunk is converted to vector embeddings